God's Calendar Made Simple

-18-Month Wall Calendar with Exquisite Art from Israel
+19-Month Wall Calendar Featuring Important Dates from the Bible and Exquisite Art from Israel

 The Simka Wall Calendar is a beautiful visual aid that makes it easy to get in sync with the weekly, monthly, and seasonal rhythms of the Bible so your year is filled with clarity and purpose.